-Channel 0 - Byte Multiplexer

-Channel 1 - Block Multiplexer

-Channel 2 - Block Multiplexer

-Channel 3 - Block Multiplexer

-Channel 4 - Block (or Byte) Multiplexer

-Channel 5 - Block Multiplexer
+Channel 0 - Byte Multiplexer Channel 1 - Block Multiplexer Channel 2 - Block Multiplexer Channel 3 - Block Multiplexer Channel 4 - Block (or Byte) Multiplexer Channel 5 - Block Multiplexer

-The byte-multipleyer channels can operate

 The byte-multiplexer channels can operate in either byte mode or burst mode.
 This is determined by the characteristics of the device operating on the channel.
 When a device forces burst mode, no other device can operate with that channel until the burst-mode operation is completed.